Setupad/Setupad-Prebid-Mobile-Integration-Documentation/java_documentation/sdk_integration.md

 }
 ```
 `ACCOUNT_ID` is a placeholder for Prebid account ID.
 The `setTimeoutMillis` sets how much time bidders have to submit their bids.
 It is important to choose a sufficient timeout - if it is too short, there is a chance to get less bids, and if it is too long, it can slow down ad loading and user might wait too long for the ads to appear.
 If the `setShareGeoLocation` flag is set to true, then Prebid Mobile will send the user's geolocation to Prebid Server.
+Setting `setPbsDebug()` to `true` adds a debug flag ("test": 1) into Prebid auction request, which allows to display only test ads and see full Prebid auction response.
+If none of this required, you can set `pbsDebug()` to false.